 A study in Turkey estimated that hazelnut harvesting accounted for approximately six percent of child labor and that peanut harvesting accounted for approximately three percent.
 The study found that children were most likely to work alongside their families in nut gathering on a seasonal basis, alternating nut gathering with cotton harvesting and other agricultural activities.
 A 2011 Fair Labor Association (FLA) assessment of the hazelnut supply chain found a variety of labor rights issues including lack of employment records, discrimination in compensation, harassment and underage workers.
 With regards to child labor, they found that workers' ages were not adequately verified.
 Underage workers were exposed to the same conditions as adult workers including long hours, carrying heavy loads, and repetitive motions.
-The study of the same conditions are adult workers including long hours, carrying heavy loads, and repetitive motions.
+Association